iliasku/mikro/README.md

 * sample Request: `{"url": "http://localhost:3000/gIld"}`
 * sample Response: `{"redirect_url": "http://google.com"}`
-* returns HTTP status 302 and location to redirect
+* returns HTTP status 302 and location to redirect if the url exists in redis
 * returns HTTP status 404 if there is no such url

 ### GET /version